Through this article, you will learn how the audit score works and how to improve it.

 The score is certified upon result publication (end of the initial audit) and at the end of the counter-audit, with the "Certified by XMCO" badge.

 When there is no badge displayed on the score, it means that the recommenations have been updated, and therefore, XMCO is no longer responsible for the displayed score.
+Typically, you must wait for the counter-audit for a new certification.

 Was this article helpful?